RuKrei/auto_recon_all/README.md

 # Requirements:

+## You need to have a working docker environment
+ - Instructions for Mac, Linux and Windows can be found here: https://docs.docker.com/desktop/
-The docker image will take care of the environment.
+ - Docker will take care of the environment.
 It will also download matlab runtime (might take some time initially - please be patient).
 Matlab runtime is necessary for  the hippocampal subfield segmentation.

-# Usage:
 ## You need to have a valid freesurfer license file and copy it to the app/ directory.
  - This can be obtained from here: https://surfer.nmr.mgh.harvard.edu/fswiki/License

+# Usage:

 ## Modify 2 things in the Dockerfile:
  - INPUT_DIRECTORY=path/to/input/directory/on/host/machine